bespoke-silicon-group/bsg_replicant/machines/README.md

 ## Machines and Platforms

-These machines are supported by the `dpi-verilator` and `dpi-vcs` platform:
+All machines are currently supported by the `bigblade-vcs` platform.
+These simulate the current state-of-the-art HammerBlade pod-based architecture.

-- timing_*
-- baseline_*
-- infinite_*

-The `aws-fpga` and `aws-vcs` platform only supports the 4x4_blocking_vcache_f1_model  4x4_blocking_vcache_f1_dram

-## Performance Metric Machines

-- timing_* machines: Manycore pod with caches on top and bottom.
-There are 16 caches per HBM channel.
-Each cache is mapped to a separate channel bank within its respective channel.

-  ruche indicates a _ruched_ mesh network.
-Mesh indicates a traditional 2-D mesh network.

-  *This configuration should be the default for taking performance measurements and making decisions based on them.*

-- infinite_* machines: Manycore pod with infinite, single-cycle memories on top and bottom of each row.

-  ruche indicates a _ruched_ mesh network.
-Mesh indicates a traditional 2-D mesh network.

-  *This configuration should be used to estimate the impact of memory latency.*

-- baseline_* machines: Manycore pod with infinite, single-cycle memories on top and bottom of each row.

-  The baseline designs use a crossbar network.

-  *This configuration should be used to estimate the impact of an ideal network*

-## Correctness Machines

-**DO NOT USE THESE MACHINES FOR PERFORMANCE METRICS**

-- 4x4_blocking_vcache_f1_model: This is a 4x4 array of RISC-V Vanilla Cores with 1 FAKE DRAM DIM with bounded/low latency attached through an AXI-4 interface to the top and bottom of the array.
-This models the configuration on F1 and is used to build the F1 image.

-- 4x4_amo_support: Same as 4x4_blocking_vcache_f1_model

-- 4x4_blocking_vcache_f1_dram: This is a 4x4 array of RISC-V Vanilla Cores with 1 DRAM DIM with bounded/low latency attached through an AXI-4 interface to the top and bottom of the array.
-The DRAM is a Micron model provided by Xilinx.
-This models the configuration on F1 and is used to build the F1 image. *This machine simulates very slowly*

-## Legacy Machines

-**DO NOT USE THESE MACHINES**
+- pod_X1Y1_ruche_X16Y8_hbm_one_pseudo_channel: HammerBlade architecture with 1 Manycore pod, with 128 RISC-V tiles arranged in a 16 x 8 grid (W x H), and connected to a single HBM2 pseudochannel.
+- pod_X1_Y1_ruche_X16Y8_hbm: HammerBlade architecture with 1 Manycore pod, with 128 RISC-V tiles arranged in a 16 x 8 grid (W x H), and connected to two HBM channels.
+- pod_X2_Y2_ruche_X16Y8_hbm: HammerBlade architecture with 4 Manycore pods arranged in a 2 x 2 grid, each with 128 RISC-V tiles arranged in a 16 x 8 grid (W x H), and connected to eight HBM channels.
+- pod_X4_Y4_ruche_X16Y8_hbm: HammerBlade architecture with 16 Manycore pods arranged in a 4 x 4 grid, each with 128 RISC-V tiles arranged in a 16 x 8 grid (W x H), and connected to thirty-two HBM cxhannels.

+- bigblade_pod_X1_Y1_ruche_X16Y8_hbm: HammerBlade architecture with 1 Manycore pod arrange, with 128 RISC-V tiles arranged in a 16 x 8 grid (W x H), and connected to an and an HBM2 memory system that mimics the Bigblade memory system.

 ## Parameters:

 The following parameters in each Makefile.machine.include file can be changed:

 ### Core Configurations
+- `BSG_MACHINE_PODS_X`: Number of HammerBlade Pods in the X dimension (width)
+- `BSG_MACHINE_PODS_Y`: Number of HammerBlade Pods in the Y dimension (height)

-- `BSG_MACHINE_NUM_CORES_X`: Number of RV32 Cores in the X dimension (width)
+- `BSG_MACHINE_POD_TILES_X`: Number of RV32 Cores in the X dimension (width)
-- `BSG_MACHINE_NUM_CORES_Y`: Number of RV32 Cores in the Y dimension (height)
+- `BSG_MACHINE_POD_TILES_Y`: Number of RV32 Cores in the Y dimension (height)

 - `BSG_MACHINE_HETERO_TYPE_VEC`: Heterogeneous tile composition.
 Must
 be a 1-d array equal to the number of tiles, or shorthand